chinamike65/hugo-tuolesi/content/book3/book3en.md

 If you don't do this, not only will your wishes in this life be unsatisfactory, but you will also become a dog in the next life.
 After you have been reincarnated as a dog a hundred times at least, you may become a more difficult person.

-Therefore, if you worship a master, the disciple must treat the master equally, and treat the master who has worshipped as a master with all the virtues.
+Therefore, if you worship a master, the disciple must treat the master equally, and treat the master who he has followed as a master with all the virtues.

 117

-The fourth section of the mentality of being close to the guru The mentality of being close to the guru is to treat the guru as a Buddha.
+4. The attitude of being close to the guru

+The attitude of being close to the guru is to see the guru as a Buddha.

-In order to see the teacher as a Buddha, the disciple should always think about the teacher's own merits and the teacher's kindness to him, build confidence and inspire respect.
+In order to see the teacher as a Buddha, the disciple should always think about the teacher's own merits and the teacher's kindness to him, build confidence and generate respect.

 1. The merits and virtues of reciting the guru and building confidence.

-Although the blessing of the guru can grow the merits of the five realms and ten places, it still depends on whether the disciple's confidence in the guru is deep and firm enough.
+Although the blessing of the guru can grow the merits of the five realms and ten places, it still depends on whether the disciple's trust in the guru is deep and firm enough.

-If the disciples can believe in the guru the way they view the Buddha, it can greatly increase the depth and breadth of their belief in the guru, and it can also avoid other wrong ideas.
+If the disciples can believe in the guru the way they view the Buddha, it can greatly increase the depth and breadth of their belief in the guru, and it can also avoid other wrong views.

-Therefore, it is very important for the disciple to be able to see the teacher as a Buddha and thus to develop confidence in the teacher.
+Therefore, it is very important for the disciple to be able to see the teacher as a Buddha and thus to develop trust in the teacher.

-Although the guru is a Buddha, when the disciples first began to learn Buddhism, the blessings were not enough, and they could not see it.
+Although the guru is a Buddha, when the disciples first began to learn Buddhism, the blessings are not enough, and they could not see it.

 Therefore, it is necessary to understand the infinite transforming power of Buddhas and Bodhisattvas, as well as the uninterrupted vast power of vows to transform sentient beings.